nnnkkk7/bucketeer-mcp/README.md

 Parameters:
 - `id` (required) - The ID of the feature flag to update
+- `comment` (required) - Comment for the update (required for audit trail)
 - `environmentId` (optional) - Environment ID (uses default if not provided)
 - `name` (optional) - New name for the feature flag
 - `description` (optional) - New description
 - `tags` (optional) - New tags
 - `enabled` (optional) - Enable or disable the feature flag
 - `archived` (optional) - Archive or unarchive the feature flag

+Note:
+- This tool requires a comment for audit trail purposes
+- It does not support updating variations.
+To modify variations, you would need to archive the current flag and create a new one.

 #### archiveFeatureFlag